Runframe

 Returns full incident details with timeline.

-Response includes a timeline array:
+Response includes a timeline array and timeline_meta:

 {